Validating Usability for a New Document Library

 The Filters

-Search Tips (Modal) | Update the 1,2,3 font to the one in the Figma designs.
+Search Tips (Modal): Update font to match Figma design.

-Reset Filters | Move to the bottom side by side with the Apply button like we do elsewhere in the product and change to “Clear Filters”.
+Reset Filters: Move to the bottom, side by side with the Apply button, and change label to "Clear Filters."

 The Table Header